dhruvMahlawat/Redline/README.md

 ## Rate limiting

-`/analyze` is capped at 10 requests/hour per IP, since each call makes 2 real Groq/Gemini requests and I didn't want an open endpoint that could run up a bill.
+`/analyze` is capped at 10 requests/hour per IP, since each call makes 2 real Gemini requests and I didn't want an open endpoint that could run up a bill.
 It's in-memory, which means two honest caveats: the count resets if the server restarts, and if you deploy with multiple workers, each worker counts separately (2 workers ≈ 20/hour in